pedrosacramento/bezalel/README.md

 We are confident that advancements in 3D printing technologies will make it increasingly feasible to achieve our goal over the next decade.
 In the meantime, we will keep publishing grids that increase the number of dots and decrease the size of the dots, as people adapt our designs for various applications.

 ### 2024
+- [x] Redesigned the actuation mechanism so that it works with stepper motors and the device is G-code compatible
+- [ ] Publish a G-code generator
-- [ ] Publish the mechanical model and firmware of a 6x6 matrix
+- [ ] Increase the device resolution to 6x6
 - [ ] Publish suggestions about potential usage of the Bezalel technology to teach programming to blind kids

 ### 2023
-- [x] Publish a new 3D printable STL files for the 3x3 matrix (create-the-future-design-contest-2023)
+- [x] Featured among top 100 Create The Future Design Contest 2023 submissions

 ### 2022
-- [x] Publish the proof of concept 3D printable mechanical design of a 3x3 matrix
+- [x] Published the proof of concept 3D printable mechanical design of a 3x3 matrix

 ## Motivation
 I started working with computers at a very young age, and children often have interesting dreams.
 One of my childhood dreams was to create a technology that would allow people to interact with computers without using their eyes.
 This is something that I had never focused on, but during her second pregnancy, my wife was misdiagnosed with an infection that could cause our daughter to be born blind.
 It took one week for us to realize it was a misdiagnosis, but this experience led me to decide to revisit this idea.
 This repository contains the results of my efforts towards the goal of creating a low-cost tactile interface that can be used regardless of whether we have sight or not.
 There is a long road ahead, but I hope to leave a legacy towards this goal by sharing what I have achieved so far.